josechang/sciinfo/README.md

 	Ex:
 		git clone https://github.com/

-* Step 3 : Move into the repository
+* Step 4: Move into the repository

 		cd nordron-sciinfo

-* Step 4 : Pull the files
+* Step 5: Pull the files

 		git pull

 ### Start the spider ###

+* Step 1: Install pip on Centos

+		sudo yum install epel-release

+	Then do:

+		sudo yum install -y python-pip

-* Step 1 : Set up the package
+* Step 2: Set up the package Beautifulsoup

 		pip install beautifulsoup4

-* Step 2 : Move into the repository
+* Step 3: Move into the repository

 		cd ~/nordron-sciinfo/Code/Wolverine_Webcrawler

-* Step 3 : Run the spider
+* Step 4: Run the spider

 		python New_spider.py

-* Step 4 : Check the files
+* Step 5: Check the files

-	There will be a pdfs.txt which include all the file path and original link of the files.
-	And a repository called pdf which includes the pdf files.
+	There will be a pdfs.txt which include all the file path and original link of the files and a repository called pdf which includes the pdf files.

 ### Django ###

-* Step 1 : make a directory
+* Step 1: make a directory

 		mkdir folder_name